-VIEWS FROM THE BLUFF DUQUESNE'S 1994 SUMMER SCHEDULE OFFERS: TRANSFERABLE COURSES START DATES MAY THRU JULY ACCELERATED SESSIONS Ask about our Science and Language Courses Registration is EASY by FAX, phone, mail, or in person INTERESTED?
-CALL 1-800-283-3853 FOR YOUR COMPLETE SUMMER 1994 INFORMATION/APPLICATION PACKAGE page 4 Sex continued from page1 (provide) an exposure to some of the teachings of the Church and an honest conversation with other students about real experience," said McDermott.
-The Keeping the Faith Forum returns this year after being absent from campus ministry's program during the 1992-93 school year.
-Planning for the event began early last fall, Mc-Dermott said.
+The final passage Phelps read from her book retold how she used her tenure as the fountainhead for her moral courage.
+She spoke publicly at the Hesburgh Library Auditorium on the ordination of women and sexism inherent in Catholicism.
 The forum opens this Sunday evening with University President Father Edward Malloy and Professor Maura Ryan speaking on the wisdom of the Church and how sexuality is theologically a part of us.
 The discussion continues on Wed., March 23 when a panel of rectors and students address the issue as it affects the individual at Notre Dame.
 The Keeping the Faith series will conclude on Sun., March 27 when some current and previous Notre Dame students discuss how people are trying to integrate their lives to com- She stressed that she spoke not as an expert, but as an insider, a member of the Church, who loved and intended to remain a part of the Church though pained by its sexism and determined to reform it.
 Her preparation and presentation of the speech made her realize, she said, that she had traded the mini-skirted, "lovely wife" image of herself for a portrait of a scholar in academic robes who did not have to "sell out" or abandon the woman's image of a devoted wife and mother.
-She ended with the assertion that she could, because of Notre Dame, "talk about the soul without being embarrassed." bine church teaching with reality All discussions will be held in the LaFortune Ballroom from 7-9 p.m.
+She ended with the assertion that she could, because of Notre Dame, "talk about the soul without being embarrassed" bine church teaching with reality All discussions will be held in the LaFortune Ballroom from 7-9 p.m.
 Panel continued from page 1 terminants of whether or not someone is given the death penalty as sex, race, the race of the victim, where the murder was committed, the races of the jury members, and the political climate of the time.
 "If we kill all the killers, should we rape all the rapists?
 Should we cut Jeffrey Dahmer up?
-With the death penalty, we're perpetrating the same thing we are trying to elimi-nate," said Borbe.
+With the death penalty, we're perpetrating the same thing we are trying to eliminate," said Borbe.

-SECURITY BEAT

-MON., MARCH 14 3:20 a.m.
-Security identified two males in he D02 Lot, who were acting suspicious around student vehicles.
+SECURITY BEAT 3:20 a.m.
+Security identified two males in the D02 Lot, who were acting suspicious around student vehicles.
 12:21 p.m.
-A University employee was transported to St. Joseph Medical Center for treatment of an illness 1:10 p.m.
-Security apprehended a South Bend resident in the Hammes Bookstore for shoplifting

-TUES., MARCH 15
+A University employee was transported to St. Joseph Medical Center for treatment of an illness.
+1:10 p.m.
+Security apprehended a South Bend resident in the Hammes Bookstore for shoplifting.
+TUES., MARCH 15 11:25 a.m.
+A Stanford Hall resident reported the theft of his bicycle from the D02 parking lot 2:45 p.m.

-Pat-

-11:25 a.m.
-A Stanford Hall resident reorted the theft of his bicycle from the D02 arking lot.

-2:45 p.m.
 A graduate student reported the theft of his bike from the DeBartolo bike rack.

-If this before

-21, what will

-tomorrow be

-like?

 5:58 p.m.
 A Pasquerilla West resident reported the theft of her bookbag from the concourse at the JACC.
 The bookbag was left unattended at the time of the theft.
 WED., MARCH 16 9:45 a.m.
-Security responded to a two ar accident on Juniper Road.
-No Injuries were reported.
+Security responded to a two car accident on Juniper Road.
+No injuries were reported.
 11:23 a.m.
-Security and Notre Dame Fire Department responded to a fire at Farley 8:00 pm An off-camous student reported the theft of his moped from the east side of the Hesburgh Library The moped was left unlocked at the time of the theft.
+Security and Notre Dame Fire Department responded to a fire at Farley Hall 8:00 pm An off-campus student reported the theft of his moped from the east side of the Hesburgh Library.
+The moped was left unlocked at the time of the theft.